Elive/synthwave-player/README.md

 -   **Playback Speed Control:** Adjust playback speed on the fly with pitch preservation, perfect for listening the podcasts or audiobooks at your own pace.
 -   **Power-User Shortcuts:** Use your mouse wheel over the progress and volume bars to seek and adjust levels.
 Right-click on elements throughout the player to access powerful context menus.

-### 📥 Easy Downloads & Management
+### 📥 Easy Downloads & Menus
--   Download any song directly from the player with a single click.
+-   Download any song directly when playing it with a single click.
+No need to trick a download!
 -   A powerful right-click **context menu** on songs, playlists, and genres provides quick access to actions like sharing (songs, playlists, views), downloading, viewing cover art, and opening lists in a new tab.

-### 💻 Desktop App Integration
-Run the player as a native-like desktop application using Chrome or Firefox's app mode.
-This gives you an experience free from browser distractions, making it a permanent part of your desktop.
+-   Settings to enable/disable features like cover art, crossfade duration, columns, etc.

 ### 🌐 Automatic Network Configuration
 Built-in **UPnP** support that automatically configure your required port forwarding on your router, making your music accessible from the internet with zero hassle.